bitovi/academy/src/react-native/12-navigation-params/navigation-params.md

 To make sure the `Props` for our component match up to what we have for our `StackNavigator`, we can import the type we made and reference the `UserProfile` properties specifically.

 As you can see, in the `UserProfile` component, we can access the `route.params` of the component if any are provided.
-We grab the `user`, and are able to use it's properties throughout the component.
+We grab the `user`, and are able to use its properties throughout the component.

 This includes passing the state of `user` through `navigation`.
 We can add `user`, and other properties as an object for the second argument of `navigation.navigate`.
 Thus on the `Storefront` screen, all of those params passed will be accessible within its component.